Cloth Hill

-Cloth Hill at 6 the Mount is a 17th-century house in Hampstead in north London.
+Cloth Hill is a 17th-century house on The Mount in Hampstead, north London, England.

-It was built c.1694 as two houses but subsequently combined as a single residence.
-The house is believed to be the second-oldest house in Hampstead after Fenton House.
-It was the residence of Quaker cloth merchant William Beech shortly after its completion.
-Voltaire visited Andrew Pitt, Beech's son-in-law at the house in 1728.
-It was separated again in 1801.
-In the late 19th-century half of the house was occupied by The Mount School with the other half the residence of the publisher Edward Bell.
-The entrance gate of Cloth Hill is depicted in Ford Madox Brown's 1865 painting Work.
-A sign in the painting shows the house for sale as a "genteel family residence".
+Built around 1694 as two houses, it was later combined into a single residence.
+It is believed to be the second-oldest house in Hampstead after Fenton House.
+William Beech, a Quaker cloth merchant, lived there shortly after its completion, and Voltaire visited Beech's son-in-law, Andrew Pitt, at the property in 1728.
+The house was divided again in 1801.
+In the late 19th century one half was occupied by The Mount School, while the other was the home of publisher Edward Bell.
+The entrance gate is depicted in Ford Madox Brown's 1865 painting Work, where a sign advertises the property as a "genteel family residence".

-The centre block of the house dates from 1694 with the northern wing dating from the early 17th-century.
-The 1998 London North edition of the Pevsner Architectural Guides describes it as a "fine mansion".
-It has been listed Grade II* on the National Heritage List for England since August 1950.
+The central block dates from 1694, with the northern wing dating from the early 17th century.
+The 1998 London North volume of the Pevsner Architectural Guides describes Cloth Hill as a "fine mansion".
+It has been listed at Grade II* on the National Heritage List for England since August 1950.

-In 1993 it was for sale for offers under £1 million.
-In 2025 it was for sale for £18 million with the estate agencies Savills and Marcus Parfitt.
-Writing in Country Life, Carla Passino noted that the price of the property had risen more than nine times higher than would have been ordinarily expected with inflation.
+In 1993 it was offered for sale for under £1 million, and in 2025 it was marketed for £18 million by Savills and Marcus Parfitt.
+Writing in Country Life, Carla Passino noted that the property's value had risen more than ninefold beyond what would ordinarily be expected from inflation.
 The house had only three owners in the 140 years preceding 2025.